 Today, over sixty structures remain standing, most of which can be explored.
 People from all over visit this renowned ghost town to discover their heritage.

-The Montana Department of Fish, Wildlife, and Parks governs the townsite and surrounding area of Bannack.
+The Montana State Parks governs the townsite and surrounding area of Bannack.